Milada Emmerová: Political career

-In 2008 she was elected to the regional assembly for the Pilsen area (Zastupitelstvo Plzeňského kraje) and later as governor of that region.
+In 2008 she was elected to the regional assembly for the Plzeň Region (Zastupitelstvo Plzeňského kraje) and later as governor of that region.
 In the 2010 by-elections for parliament, she was elected to the Chamber of Deputies and resigned as governor.
 She served from 29 May 2010 to the end of the term on 20 October 2012.
 In 2012 she again ran for the Senate as a ČSSD candidate and was elected for a six-year term.
 She is the vice-chair of the Senate's Committee on Health and Social Policy.